 The Strategy proposes a considerable expansion of the GDA's public transport network.
 The following maps show the extent of the rail and light rail network and the quality of service provided, based on the ratio of passengers to total capacity.
-Figure 9.6 shows this relationship in 2011 and Figure 9.7 shows the same for 2035, but for a much improved and more extensive network.
+Figure 9.5 shows this relationship in the "Base Year 2011" and Figure 9.6 shows the same for the 'with Strategy scenario', but for a much improved and more extensive network.